fujitake/smart-building-quick-start-kit/devices/cameras/intrusion-detection/README.en.md

 It is confirmed that it can detect when a person walks sideways at a distance of about 1.5 m to 2.0 m from the camera.
 It may fail to detect when a person is walking too fast due to the high CPU load.

+The sample script has been confirmed to be able to detect when a person passes sideways 1.5m to 2.0m from the camera.
+This process is High CPU load and can fail a person passes too fast.

 ## Setup

-### Requirements for these instructions.
+### Required items

-- Raspberry Pi  &nbsp; ※ Used Raspberry Pi 3B for this verification.
+- Raspberry Pi
+   -  This procedure has been verified with Raspberry Pi 3B.
 - [Raspberry Pi Camera Module 2](https://www.raspberrypi.com/products/camera-module-v2/)
 - [Raspberry Pi OS with desktop (32bit)](https://www.raspberrypi.org/software/operating-systems/#raspberry-pi-os-32-bit)
 - Full set of this directory

-### Instructions
+### Procedure

-1. Setting up both Raspberry Pi and Raspberry Pi Camera.
+1. Setting up Raspberry Pi and Raspberry Pi Camera.
-   Connect the Raspberry pi and the Raspberry Pi Camera, and start them up.
+   Connect Raspberry pi and Raspberry Pi Camera, and start them up.

-2. Install "TensorFlow Lite runtime".
+2. Install TensorFlow Lite runtime.
 ```
 $ pip3 install --extra-index-url https://google-coral.github.io/py-repo/ tflite_runtime
 ```

-3. Install the required Python modules and TensorFlow lite models and labels.
+3. Install the required Python modules and TensorFlow lite models/labels.
    Place the `requirements.txt` file in the same directory as the `download.sh`, and run the following command.

 ```